Americas Car Mart Stock Market Value

 Details

-Americas Car-Mart secures Sharpe Ratio (or Efficiency) of -0.0744, which signifies that the company had -0.0744% return per unit of standard deviation over the last 3 months.
-Our philosophy in foreseeing the risk of any stock is to look at both systematic and unsystematic factors of the business, including all available market data and technical indicators.
-Americas Car Mart exposes twenty-nine different technical indicators, which can help you to evaluate volatility embedded in its stock price that cannot be diversified away.
-Please confirm Americas Car's risk adjusted performance of 0.0239, and Mean Deviation of 2.94 to double-check the risk estimate we provide.
-The firm shows a Beta (market volatility) of 3.07, which signifies a somewhat significant risk relative to the market.
+Americas Car Mart secures Sharpe Ratio (or Efficiency) of -0.0361, which signifies that the company had a -0.0361% return per unit of standard deviation over the last 3 months.
+Americas Car Mart exposes twenty-two different technical indicators, which can help you to evaluate volatility embedded in its price movement.
+Please confirm Americas Car's mean deviation of 2.53, and Risk Adjusted Performance of (0) to double-check the risk estimate we provide.
+The firm shows a Beta (market volatility) of 2.63, which signifies a somewhat significant risk relative to the market.
 As the market goes up, the company is expected to outperform it.
 However, if the market returns are negative, Americas Car will likely underperform.
-Even though it is essential to pay attention to Americas Car-Mart historical returns, it is always good to be careful when utilizing equity current trending patterns.
-Americas Car-Mart has an expected return of -0.26%.
-Please make sure to confirm Americas Car-Mart standard deviation, expected short fall, relative strength index, as well as the relationship between the maximum drawdown and rate of daily change to decide if Americas Car-Mart performance from the past will be repeated at some point in the near future.
+Americas Car Mart has an expected return of -0.12%.
+Please make sure to confirm Americas Car Mart jensen alpha, as well as the relationship between the skewness and day median price , to decide if Americas Car Mart performance from the past will be repeated at some point in the near future.

 Auto-correlation

-Americas Car Mart has modest reverse predictability.
-Overlapping area represents the amount of predictability between Americas Car time series from 24th of January 2023 to 22nd of August 2023 and 22nd of August 2023 to 19th of March 2024.
-The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Americas Car-Mart price movement.
-The serial correlation of -0.44 indicates that just about 44.0% of current Americas Car price fluctuation can be explain by its past prices.
+Americas Car Mart has average predictability.
+Overlapping area represents the amount of predictability between Americas Car time series from 30th of April 2022 to 25th of April 2023 and 25th of April 2023 to 19th of April 2024.
+The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Americas Car Mart price movement.
+The serial correlation of 0.43 indicates that just about 43.0% of current Americas Car price fluctuation can be explain by its past prices.

 Residual Average0.0